d-morgan/LLMCodeExporter/README.md

 - **Directory Selection**: Drag-and-drop or browse to select a folder of code.
 - **Configurable File Types**: Specify which file extensions to include or ignore, and which directories or files to skip.
+- **File Watching**: Auto-updates when files change, with clear indicators of watching state.
 - **Project Stats**: View total file count, lines, characters, and approximate tokens.
 Supports a variety of LLM context limits.
 - **Code Viewer**: Preview file contents and copy them quickly from a side-by-side explorer.
 - **Copy & Export**: Copy the entire project as a single Markdown block or save it out to a `.md` file.
 - **Dark Mode**: Easily toggle between light and dark themes.

+---

+## Recent Improvements

+- **Enhanced File Watching**: The application now includes reliable file watching with clear UI indicators showing when files are being actively monitored.
+A "Watching Inactive" warning appears when watching is disabled.
+- **File Caching**: Files are now cached on the server side, making the application start faster when reopening the same project.
+- **Improved Refresh Logic**: Added debounce timers to prevent excessive refreshes when multiple file changes occur simultaneously.
+- **Better UI Feedback**: More detailed status indicators show when files are being scanned, watched, or when actions are required.
+- **More Test Coverage**: Additional tests added for file watching, caching, and UI state management.

 ---